tammoippen/geohash-hilbert/README.md

 **Note**: Do not mix geohashes from the original `geohash` and this, and do not mix base4, base16 and base64 geohash representations.
 Decide for one representation and then stick to it.

-The different encodings also give a more fine grain control of the actual encoding precision and the geohash size:
+The different encodings also give a more fine grain control of the actual encoding precision and the geohash size (maximum lng/lat error around equator):

 ```
 lvl | bits |   error       |    base4   |  base16  |  base64